attakdefand/icadLS/README.md

 To customize the web interface, modify:
 - `clients/web-advisor-wasm/index.html` - Main HTML structure and styling
 - `clients/web-advisor-wasm/src/lib.rs` - Application logic

+### GitHub Pages Deployment

+The web interface is automatically deployed to GitHub Pages using GitHub Actions.
+The deployed version runs in demo mode with sample results since GitHub Pages cannot host the backend API.

+For the full interactive experience:
+1. Clone this repository
+2. Follow the local setup instructions in [HOW_TO_RUN.md](HOW_TO_RUN.md)
+3. Run both the API server and web interface locally

 ## Verification Scripts